jgulyash/jgulyash/README.md

 - [Connect](#-connect)

 ## Why This Lab Matters
-> "Cybersecurity today demands the fusion of intelligence tradecraft, technical mastery, and AI-powered scalability.
+> "The increasing convergence of physical and cyber threats today demands the fusion of intelligence tradecraft, technical mastery, and AI-powered scalability.
 This lab is my proving ground for that mission."
 <br>

 ![Anaconda](https://img.shields.io/badge/Anaconda-%2344A833.svg?style=for-the-badge&logo=anaconda&logoColor=white)